 Most universities have a broad range of course offerings, but some of their courses may be closed to you.
 For instance, a business, engineering, or pre-med student might not find space available at an overseas university for their particular distribution requirements.
 Before making a course selection, all students must study the offerings at the host university, and consult with the Study Away Coordinator and academic advisor at their home college to assure that they will meet their requirements for credit.
 Students must take credits that count towards their degree to receive financial aid and all grades do transfer back.

-Before you depart for your study away program, you must complete the LCSC Study Away Agreement Form, which includes a section for Department Chairs to approve each class and declare its equivalent at LCSC.
+Before you depart for your study away program, you must complete the LC State Study Away Agreement Form, which includes a section for Department Chairs to approve each class and declare its equivalent at LC State.
 As long as you take the classes you indicated you would take, you will receive the credit that is promised to you upon signing that document.

 It is wise to take a supply of medications adequate for the duration of your program with you from home, and it is a good idea to advise the on-site coordinator of any special needs that you may have.
 Filling a prescription in another country, as in the United States, requires a visit to a physician.
 University health clinics may be able to help you with medications and locating a pharmacy.

 You must bring your prescription(s) with you as evidence that the medication has been prescribed to you by a physician.
 In a very few cases, certain medications will not be allowed into certain countries.
+This includes some over-the-counter medications as well.
 For more information, consult the CDC and the embassy web site of your host country.

 Some providers, like International Studies Away (ISA), require students to purchase insurance.
 This insurance will cover your costs if you are sick overseas, though it is often a pay first-get reimbursed later scenario.
 If you are on exchange, you should either purchase the local insurance plan provided by your host institution or make certain before departure that your insurance provider offers services in the location you will be studying in.
 Studying overseas include special considerations that may warrant additional insurance, like medical evacuation, lost luggage, cancelled flights, repatriation of remains, etc. Check with your insurance provider to see if you are covered for these situations.
 If not, the Study Away Coordinator can recommend additional resources.